microsoft/react-native-windows-samples/docs/ReactNotificationServiceHelper-api-windows.md

 ### CreateNotificationService
 `static` [`IReactNotificationService`](IReactNotificationService) **`CreateNotificationService`**()

-Creates new instance of IReactNotificationService
+Creates a new instance of IReactNotificationService